 Wednesday and Friday hours will be 8 a.m. - 6 p.m.
-Saturday the Library will be open 9 a.m. - 5 p.m., and Sunday the regular 2 p.m. - 11 p.m. hours will be He told the group that polygraph machines are very useful and very hard to beat.
-Eighty-sixper within a company, according to cent of the suspects who were registered as lying by the machine at Kalamazoo police headquarters, later made full confessions to the crimes.
-The polygraph not only reveals a person who is lying, but it also has the effect of breaking him down when he knows he knows he is found out.
-Kalamazoo police reported that some 4,000 additional crimes were admitted to in this manner that would have never been discovered otherwise.
-Sarquiz explained that telling a lie is an emergency which stimulates the sympathetic nervous system and this reaction will show up on the chart.
-About the only way of 'beating' the polygraph machine is by inflicting pain upon one's self dur- LITTLE KNOWN ing the examination and thus dulling the sympathetic nervous system, he said.
-This can be done by stepping on a sharp tack or tightening the muscles.
+Saturday the Library will be open 9 a.m. - 5 p.m., and Sunday the regular 2 p.m. - 11 p.m. hours will be observed.
+He told the group that polygraph someday in industrial security machines are very useful and departments to cut down theft very hard to beat.
+Eighty-six per within a company, according to cent of the suspects who were registered as lying by the machine at Kalamazoo police headquarters, later made full confessions to the crimes.
+The polygraph not only reveals to screen applicants for their a person who is lying, but it also has the effect of breaking him findings less than 50 per cent of down when he knows he knows he the applicants are hired, Sarquiz is found out.
+Kalamazoo police told members of Alpha Phi Sig- reported that some 4,000 additional crimes were admitted to in this manner that would have never been discovered otherwise.
+Sarquiz explained that telling a lie is an emergency which stimulates the sympathetic neryous system and this reaction will show up on the chart.
+About the only way of 'beating' the polygraph machine is by ining the examination and thus dulling the sympathetic nervous system, he said.
+This can be done by stepping on a sharp nounced by Dale H. Pretzer, as- tack or tightening the muscles.
 Examiners are trained to watch for these signs of deception, he cautioned.
 It is also the examiners' task to convince the suspect that the machine works.
-If the suspect sincerely believes that he can fool the examiner and the machine, he has a chance of beatson at the Placement Bureau at chanical engineering (B,M). least two days prior to date of Charles Pfizer & Co., Inc.: chemistry (D). interview.
-Tuesday, Nov.
-29:
+If the suspect sincerely believes that he can fool the examiner and the machine, he has a chance of beating the test.
+School District of the City of said.